prajaktadandge/openshift-1620feb-2026/Day1/README.md

 - each container represents a single application process
 - each container has its own network namespace
 - each container has its own pid namespace
+- each container has its own mnt namespace
+- each container has its own uts, ipc, user and cgroup namespaces
 </pre>

 ## Info - Docker Registry